tmaybe/dev.socrata.com/publishers/examples/soda-sensor-push.md

 }
 {% endhighlight %}

-All it does is initiate an http POST to the SODA endpoint for our Socrata Dataset.
+All it does is initiate an HTTP POST to the SODA endpoint for our Socrata Dataset.
 For the POST to work, we need to pass it Socrata login credentials with rights to modify the dataset, as well as a Socrata API token.
-These are passed via the *X-App-Token* and *Authorization* headers.
-For the body of the POST, we convert our *payLoadArray* into text using JSON.stringify().
+These are passed via the `X-App-Token` and `Authorization` headers.
+For the body of the POST, we convert our `payLoadArray` into text using `JSON.stringify()`.
 The resulting string with our lone JSON object looks like this:

 {% highlight javascript %}
 [ { timestamp: '2015-01-11T23:38:17-05:00', temperature: 71.6 } ]